tldr-pages/tldr/pages/common/ncmpcpp.md

 `ncmpcpp --current-song`

-- Use specific config:
+- Use a specified configuration file:

 `ncmpcpp --config {{file}}`

-- Use different key bindings:
+- Use a different set of key bindings from a file:

 `ncmpcpp --bindings {{file}}`